raghavagps/hemopi2/README.md

 **Output File**: Program will save result in CSV format, in case user do not provide output file name, it will be stored in outfile.csv.

 **Jobs**:  In this program, two models have been incorporated;
-1) Prediction: Prediction for predicting given input peptide sequence as hemolytic and non-hemolytic peptide
+1) Prediction: Prediction for predicting given input peptide sequence as hemolytic and non-hemolytic peptide.
 2) Protein Scanning: for the prediction of hemolytic regions in a protein sequence.
-3) Design: generates mutant peptides with a single amino acid or dipeptide at particulal position provided by user and predict their hemolytic activity
+3) Design: generates mutant peptides with a single amino acid or dipeptide at particulal position provided by user and predict their hemolytic activity.
+Provide residue (-r) and position (-p) while using this job.
-4) Design all possible mutants: Design all possible mutants predict their hemolytic activity
+4) Design all possible mutants: Design all possible mutants predict their hemolytic activity.

 **Position**: User can provide position at which he/she wants insert any single amino acid or dipeptide for creating mutation.
 This option is available for only Design module.